nickyiliwang0000/h/stuff-you-need-to-know/resources-and-cheat-sheets/helpcue-best-practices.md

 4. Click 'Join Classroom'
 5. Enter our classroom access code and click 'Join Classroom'

-We recommend you bookmark HelpCue to easily access the application during Bootcamp
+We recommend you bookmark HelpCue to easily access the application during Bootcamp.

 ## When is HelpCue available?
+HelpCue will be open during project work time.
+We will also be using HelpCue during fishbowls.
+Check the [bootcamp calendar](https://calendar.google.com/calendar/embed?src=hackeryou.com_ckj6930nr6kraakaisos09cccs%40group.calendar.google.com&ctz=America%2FToronto).

 We ask that you do not add questions when HelpCue is closed.
-We will have to delete questions that were added outside of HelpCue hours to keep things fair.
+We will be deleting questions that were added outside of HelpCue hours to keep things fair.

-### HelpCue is open...
-* Monday to Friday during project work time
-* Fishbowls.
-Check the [bootcamp calendar](https://calendar.google.com/calendar/embed?src=hackeryou.com_ckj6930nr6kraakaisos09cccs%40group.calendar.google.com&ctz=America%2FToronto) for dates.

 ### HelpCue is closed...
 * Monday to Friday from 1:00pm to 2:00pm for lunch